bulma-extensions/bulma-steps/README.md

-# :exclamation: Abandoned :exclamation:
+# :exclamation: Looking for new contributors :exclamation:
 As you may have noticed, this package has not been updated for some time.

+However, as of April 2025 some changes area afoot to recover all the bulma-extensions formerly coded by wikiki, to a useful state.
+If you are interested in bieng part of a group that maintains these compoments, please leave an Issue in the project you're most interested in, to that effect.

-I'm sorry, but unfortunately I'm not able to continue to maintain it, so I recommand the use of one available alternative:
+In the meantime, consider the use of one available alternative:
 - [Bulma Steps by aramvisser](https://github.com/aramvisser/bulma-steps).
 - [Bulma O Step by octoshrimpy])(https://octoshrimpy.github.io/bulma-o-steps/)